Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Existence of non-contractible periodic points for homeomorphisms of the open annulus

 \begin{leem}[\cite{lct}] Suppose that there exists $t<a'$ such that $\gamma(t)\notin U_{\Gamma'}$.
 Then there exists $t'\in \R$ with $b'<t'$ such that $\gamma(t)$ and $\gamma(t')$ are in the same connected component of the complement of $U_{\Gamma'}$.
 Moreover $\gamma|_{[t,t']}$ has a $\mathcal{F}$-transverse self-intersection. \end{leem} \begin{proof} See the proof of Proposition 2 from \cite{lct}. \end{proof}

 In the sequel, we assume, as in the previous subsection, that $f$ is a homeomorphism of $\A$ that is isotopic to the identity and preserves a Borel probability measure of full support, and that $I$ is a maximal identity isotopy of $f$.
 We write $\check{I}$ for the lifted isotopy of $I$ and $\check{f}$ for the lift of $f$ associated to $I$.
 This isotopy is a maximal identity isotopy of $\check{f}$.
 We suppose that $\mathcal{F}$ is an oriented singular foliation with $\dom(\mathcal{F})=\dom(I)$ which is transverse to $I$ and we write $\check{\mathcal{F}}$ for its lift to $\check{\A}$, which is transverse to $\check{I}$.
-We coming by the following result.